What are Kampo products?

 dmedicines: pueraria root, ephedra herb, cinnamomum twig, peony root, ginger, jujube, and

-Thus, many of Kampo products are made from a combination of multiple crude medicines, and these combinations are called Kampo prescriptions.
-Kampo prescriptions approved in Japan have more than 200 varieties, and people can choose a prescription depending on their symptoms.
+Many Kampo products are made from a combination of multiple crude medicines, and these combinations are called Kampo prescriptions.
+There are more than 200 varieties of Kampo prescriptions approved in Japan , and people can choose a prescription depending on their symptoms.

 Kampo products which are in fact very familiar